When your workload is heavy for days, weeks or even months at a time it can be easy to slip into a routine of doing nothing but studying.

 For me, replenishing self care is:

 Work out what replenishes YOU, and fiercely and adamantly make time for it.

 Your self-care doesn’t have to take hours.
 Make ten minutes to do something you love everyday.

-Download my study planner which prompts you to choose a treat for after every study session.
 Decide on your replenishing self care activity before you start studying and you’ll find it easier to stay focused and motivated.

 Why practicing self care will help your grades

 If you don't make time to replenish your energy you risk burning out, which happened to me a few weeks ago.